kylecox213/workHound/README.md

 #### Candidate Registration Sync

 At present, users (both recruiters and candidates) can create their own accounts, and recruiters can create an account for candidates.
-However, we are still working on a way to link pre-registered candidates to their user accounts (involved in authentication and password encryption) when the candidate logs into the app for the first time.
+However, we are still working on a way to link pre-registered candidates to their user accounts (which are involved in authentication and password encryption) when the candidate logs into the app for the first time.

 #### Candidate Search